top of page

 For example, your company grants you an option to buy 1,000 shares of company stock when the FMV is $10.
 If you decide to exercise the option two years later, you'll pay $10/share, regardless of the FMV at the time of exercise.

-If you have an option with a $30 strike price, and the FMV is $50, you can buy the stock for $30 instead of $50.
+If you have an option with a $30 strike price, and the FMV is $50, you can buy the stock for $30 instead of $50 when you exercise.
 The $20 discount is known as the “bargain element.”

 Qualifying Disposition